NO voltage relay working Principle – AC:

 The construction part is very simple, a simple under voltage relay can be configured as a no-volt relay.

-Indicator Part: A indicator unit will be fitted in the top of the relay coil and it indicates the position of no volt relay.
+An indicator unit will be fitted in the top of the relay coil and it indicates the position of the no-volt relay.
 It has a small rod mechanism for resetting the relay manually.

 No voltage relay Connection diagram:

 Refer to the below mentioned, no voltage relay, the running bus and incoming bus NO contact is connected in series with each other.
 Also, SKE NO, NVR NO is connected in series with the Gen CB closing circuit.

 Here, running bus mean generator voltage and incoming bus means grid voltage.